Origin | Humeral head: Medial supracondylar ridge of the humerus Ulnar head: Coronoid process of the ulna |

 Location & Overview

-Irritation of the median nerve caused by pronator teres syndrome can be caused by repetitive or fast grasping/pronation movements.
-Examples of such activities are: tennis, hammering, rowing and bodybuilders performing excessive exercise volume involving the aforementioned movements.
-These movements can lead to an entrapment of the median nerve and pronator teres syndrome.
-However, pronator teres syndrome is a relatively rare.
-Which can sometimes cause it to be mistaken or overlooked for more common conditions such as carpal tunnel syndrome [6].
+Irritation of the median nerve due to pronator teres syndrome can result from repetitive or rapid grasping and pronation movements.
+Activities such as tennis, hammering, rowing, and excessive exercise volume involving these movements by bodybuilders can contribute to median nerve entrapment and pronator teres syndrome.
+However, pronator teres syndrome is relatively rare, which may sometimes lead to misdiagnosis or confusion with more common conditions, such as carpal tunnel syndrome [6].

 Origin & Insertion

-The humeral head is the largest of the two heads and originates from the superior part of the humerus’ medial epicondyle, on the medial supracondylar ridge.
-The smaller ulnar head originates from the ulna’s coronoid process.
-As the two heads travel down the forearm, they come together to form a common flexor tendon.
-This tendon then inserts into the middle of the shaft of the radius [7] [8] [9].
+The humeral head, the larger of the two heads, originates from the superior part of the medial epicondyle on the humerus’ medial supracondylar ridge.
+The smaller ulnar head originates from the coronoid process of the ulna.
+As the two heads travel down the forearm, they converge to form a common flexor tendon.
+This tendon then inserts into the middle of the radius’ shaft [7] [8] [9].

 Actions

 The pronator teres can perform pronation of the forearm as its main action.
-It is also able to assist in performing flexion of the forearm at the elbow joint [10] [11] [12].
+It is also able to assist other muscles with performing flexion of the forearm at the elbow joint [10] [11] [12].

 Innervation

-The median nerve innervates both heads of the pronator teres muscle from C6 to C7 roots [13] [14].
+The median nerve innervates both heads of the pronator teres muscle from C6 to C7 roots.
+The median nerve is a part of the brachial plexus [13] [14].

 Blood Supply